jazzfelix/libumusic/README.md

 # libumusic - Library for Microcontroller Music
-# or short: lum / lµm
+# short: lum / lµm

 Currently this is just a parser for receiving and handling MIDI messages in C programs.
 It is optimised for running on microcontrollers.
 It is very fast and uses very low memory.

 # Usage